flutter/website/src/release/breaking-changes/image-provider-load-buffer.md

 `ImageProvider.loadBuffer` otherwise has the same contract as `ImageProvider.load`, except it provides a new decoding callback that expects an `ui.ImmutableBuffer` instead of a `Uint8List`.
-For `ImageProvider` classes that acquire bytes from places other than assets, the convience method `ui.ImmutableBuffer.fromUint8List` can be used for compatibility.
+For `ImageProvider` classes that acquire bytes from places other than assets, the convenience method `ui.ImmutableBuffer.fromUint8List` can be used for compatibility.

 ## Migration guide

-Class which subclass `ImageProvider` must implement the `loadBuffer` method for loading assets.
-Classes which delegate to or call the methods of an `ImageProvider` directly must use `loadBuffer` instead of `load`.
+Classes that subclass `ImageProvider` must implement the `loadBuffer` method for loading assets.
+Classes that delegate to or call the methods of an `ImageProvider` directly must use `loadBuffer` instead of `load`.

 Code before migration: